Impacted by the Federal Shutdown? Get Resources and Support

 The Health Commissioner declares a Code Red Extreme Heat Alert during periods of extreme heat.
 The decision to activate a Code Red Extreme Heat Alert on a particular day will be made before 6 A.M. of that day, if possible.

-Individuals unsure of whether a Code Red Extreme Heat Alert is in effect can call 311 for details.
-311 operators will provide cooling center locations, safety tips, and information about warning signs for heat-related illness.
+Individuals unsure of whether a Code Red Extreme Heat Alert is in effect can call 311 (443-263-2220) for details.
+311 operators will provide information on cooling center locations, safety tips, and warning signs for heat-related illnesses.

-The Mayor's Office of Homeless Services (MOHS) will coordinate water distribution to people throughout the city who are experiencing homelessness.
+The Mayor's Office of Homeless Services (MOHS) will coordinate the distribution of water to people throughout the city who are experiencing homelessness.

 On Code Red Extreme Heat days, staff from several city agencies, including the Office of Emergency Management, the Mayor's Office of Homeless Services, and the Health Department, will coordinate the opening of cooling centers to offer air-conditioned spaces and cool water for residents.

 Hours and availability of cooling centers are subject to change.
-The following locations will serve as cooling centers:
+The following locations will serve as cooling centers for the 2025 Code Red Extreme Heat Season:

 2825 Fait Ave.